ASSESSMENT AND SUPPORT

 Assessment Criteria and What A Good One Looks Like

-Below you will find the Skill Check assessment criteria for this skill, and underneath you will find an example of what a good one looks like, with a brief explanation of how it fits the criteria.
+Below you will find the Skill Check assessment criteria for this skill, and underneath you will find two examples of what a good one looks like, with a brief explanation of how each one fits the criteria.

 Assessment Criteria for Embedding and contextualising evidence